Asian stocks fall, oil prices rise on Ukraine invasion fears

 BEIJING (AP) — Asian stock markets fell Monday and oil prices rose amid concern about a possible Russian invasion of Ukraine.

-Tokyo’s benchmark index fell by an unusually wide daily margin of 2.6%.
+Tokyo’s benchmark index fell by an unusually wide daily margin of 2.1%.
 Shanghai, Hong Kong and Seoul also retreated.
+Global crude prices added more than $1 per barrel in a sign of concern about possible supply disruptions.

 On Wall Street, the benchmark S&P 500 index tumbled 1.9% on Friday after the White House encouraged Americans to leave Ukraine within 48 hours.
 Other governments including Russia were pulling diplomats and their citizens out of the country.